claudiob/star/README.md

 ```

 This will provide a URL that everyone can access *for the next 30 seconds*.

-After 30 seconds, [access will be denied](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-signed-urls.html#private-content-overview-choosing-duration) to the file using that URL.
+After 30 seconds, access to the file using that URL [will be denied](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-signed-urls.html#private-content-overview-choosing-duration).

 Why use Star
 ============